mgmiddelhoek/ParXCL/README.md

 # ParXCL

-ParX is a moddeling tool.
+ParX is a modeling tool.
 With ParX you can:
 * Describe your model in a simple mathematical language.
 * Match your model against measured data.